kbuckleys/spoot/README.md

 **Removal:**
 - Simply run ```bash setup``` again and choose ```Remove```
-  > This option will only remove spoot's compiled binary and dependencies you did not have prior to spoot's initial setup
+  > This option will only remove spoot's compiled binary, cache files as well as dependencies you did not have prior to spoot's initial setup.
+At which point, all you have to do is manually remove the spoot directory.
+100% clean removal

 # Building it yourself
 If you prefer building spoot manually, although the install script does exactly the same thing